-Copiktra helps treat adults with chronic lymphocytic leukemia or small lymphocytic leukemia.
-Copiktra also helps to treat follicular lymphoma.
+Copiktra is used to treat adults with chronic lymphocytic leukemia or small lymphocytic leukemia.
+Copiktra is also used to treat follicular lymphoma.

-Doctors give Copiktra after at least two other cancer treatments did not work or have stopped working.
+Copiktra is given after at least two other cancer treatments did not work or have stopped working.

 It is not known if Copiktra is safe and effective in children less than 18 years of age.